 Bihu – When: 14th April, 2017 – Celebrated in – Assam

 Besides the Assamese, various tribes in the state, too, celebrate Bihu.
-The Bodos observe it as Baisagu, Karbis as Johang Pula, Deoris as Bahagiya Bihu, Rabhas as Nava Barasa, Tiwas as Bisu and Tai Phakes as Pasni Bihu.
+The Bodos observe it as Baishagu, Karbis as Johang Pula, Deoris as Bahagia Bihu, Rabhas as Nava Barasa, Tiwas as Bisu and Tai Phakes as Pasni Bihu.

 Why Bihu is Special According to Hindu Calendar?

 - Bihu is the most important non-religious festival of the Assam.

 - In April it is Bohag Bihu , in October/November it is Kati Bihu and in January it is Magh Bihu.

 - The Bihu festival celebrates the three seasons of spring, important to the largely pastoral people of Assam.

 Some More Bihu Festival Details:

 - The first day of the bihu is called goru bihu or cow bihu, in which cows are washed and worshipped

 - This second day is called Manuh (human) bihu on April 15, the New Year Day.